Coauthored by James Beem

 The GPDC CAHPS survey is a standard measurement tool for all DCEs participating in the GPDC model.
 To ensure your organization meets the survey requirement, it’s critical to understand the basics of the model and survey program, how to implement the survey, and what vendor to partner with to administer the GPDC CAHPS survey.

-Read more about CAHPS surveys and regulatory offerings or speak with an expert to learn how your organization can best measure patient experience and comply with CMS requirements.
+Read more about CAHPS surveys and regulatory offerings or speak with a CAHPS expert to learn how your organization can best measure patient experience and comply with CMS requirements.